sgorgun/gold-mine-task-python/README_short.md

 Carry out the following exercise to prove that your ideas proposed in modelling exercise are correct and efficient.
-Your aim is to implement the following function that must return the maximum number of gold that can be gathered by the miner.
+Your aim is to implement the following function that must return the maximum number of gold that can be gathered by the miner:

 ```python
 def get_gold_count(mines: list[list[int]]) -> int: